rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

 sudo docker run --name redis -d -p 6379:6379 redis
  ```
 <br />
-"To use Redis as a Docker container and access it from another WebSocket container, you need to determine the internal IP address of the Redis container.
+To use Redis as a Docker container and access it from another WebSocket container, you need to determine the internal IP address of the Redis container.
 First, with Redis running, execute the following command:

  ```
 sudo docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' redis